lmaisenbacher/rp-lockbox/README.md

 rp-lockbox is a gateware and software package for the [Red Pitaya STEMlab 125-14](https://www.redpitaya.com/) FPGA boards, turning it into a feedback controller (lockbox) optimized for optics experiments.

 Note that only the versions of the STEMlab 125-14 using the Xilinx Zynq 7010 SoC are currently supported.
 Use of the STEMlab 125-14 Low Noise is highly recommended over the standard STEMlab 125-14.
 The FPGA gateware will not run on variants using the Xilinx Zynq 7020 SoC, with some adjustments necessary to the gateware (contact me for details).
+Red Pitaya 1.04 OS is required (tested with version 1.04-28), 2.00 OS is not supported at this time.

 The original project by Fabian Schmid can be found [here](https://github.com/schmidf/rp-lockbox).